deislabs/mystikos/doc/design/secret-provisioning.md

-# Flexible Secret provisioning with Mystikos
+# Proposal: Flexible Secret provisioning with Mystikos

 For confidential computing applications, we don't recommend that the application code to contain any secrets, as the code (either in source